The competitive landscape is rapidly changing and increasing in complexity across the financial services industry.

 Costa Natsas, PwC Africa Financial Services Industry Leader, says: “Financial services organisations are striving to get to grips with a new competitive era in which the bar for customer expectation and innovation has been raised, while costs have to be cut further and faster than ever before.”

 Apart from the 40% of banking and capital markets (BCM) CEOs who are very confident about revenue growth, the survey shows a further 45% of the industry CEOs are at least somewhat confident.
-Learn more here.
+Explore more by reading the banking and capital markets press release here.

 Imagine having advanced business analytics that give you the ability to see and predict everything, everywhere.
 Every interaction with customers.
 Every moving part in your supply chain.
 Every financial transaction, anywhere in the world.